kwame news

 Saturday, December 9, 2017

 Co-authored with the world's best-selling novelist, James Patterson, Becoming Muhammad Ali is about the childhood of Cassius Clay, and it's a knockout.
 In bookstores and libraries everywhere.
 Support your local bookstore by ordering HERE Click HERE for Barnes & Noble or HERE for Books-a-Million.
-Watch Kwame and James on The Today Show [...] read more
+Watch Kwame and James on The Today Show A stellar collaboration that introduces an important [...] read more

 media coverage